 People may go through three distinct phases of migraines without auras: prodrome, headache phase, and postdrome.

 The first phase, the prodrome, is considered a “pre-headache” phase that you may experience several hours or even days before a full-fledged migraine begins.
 The prodrome phase may bring food cravings, mood changes, muscle stiffness, or other warning signs that a migraine is coming.

 The second phase, the headache itself, can be quite debilitating, and may involve pain in the entire body.

 The third phase, postdrome, may make you feel hung over or tired.

 Though it may sound strange, some migraines without auras can actually bypass the headache phase.
 When this happens, you still have a migraine without aura, but your doctor might describe your condition as “acephalgic” or “silent migraine without aura.”
 It’s possible to have multiple types of migraines, so talk to your doctor about your symptoms if you’re uncertain.

 No matter which type of migraine you have — or if you experience more than one type — one thing is certain: Migraines are painful and best avoided by taking preventive measures.
-The reports that stress can trigger migraines, as can eating certain foods.
+The

 Reduce stress through relaxation, exercise, and proper sleep, and avoid personal food triggers, and you may be able to limit or avoid attacks of both types of migraines.